HaseU-git/Detection_of_Street_Smokers/README.md

 #### Camera

-We will use the USB Camera（webカメラの種類を入れる） for detection.
+We use [this USB Camera](https://www.logitech.com/en-us/products/webcams/c270-hd-webcam.960-000694.html) for detection.

+カメラの写真

 If you use CSI Camara or other cameras you might have to rewrite our source code.
 (For example `-v` option of `docker run` command in `run_project.sh`)

 Please check if your camera is connected before run Docer container.